valerie035/data-analytics-winter-2025/module_1/README.md

 ## Wednesday, Janurary 15th - In Class Agenda:

-1) Networking
+1) 👯‍♀️ Networking
-2) Review Video Lessons
+2) ⏮️ Review Video Lessons
-2) Lecture: Using AI in Education: Chatbots as Tutors and Learning Coaches
+2) 👩🏻‍🏫 Lecture: Using AI in Education: Chatbots as Tutors and Learning Coaches
-3) Assignment Overview
+3) 📆 Assignment Overview
-4) Q&A
+4) ❓ Q&A & Look Ahead

 ---